wingrunr21/flat-ui-sass/README.md

 If you are using Flat-UI Pro, you can copy or symlink the various assets out of the local vendor/assets directory in the root of your project.

-Similarly to bootstrap-sass, we provide Ruby method to report the appropriate
+Similar to bootstrap-sass, we provide Ruby methods to report the appropriate
 paths:

     FlatUI.stylesheets_path